Morgans Hotel Group: 1984-2006: Ian Schrager's Morgans Hotel Group

-Hudson Hotel et. al: Hotel as lifestyle

-These were followed by the Hudson Hotel in New York, where he fully realized his concept "hotel as lifestyle" which he continued to refine, expanding to cities such as San Francisco with the Clift Hotel and London with St. Martins Lane Hotel and the Sanderson Hotel, all designed by the prolific Starck.
+These were followed by the Hudson Hotel in New York, where he fully realized his concept "hotel as lifestyle", which he continued to refine, expanding to cities such as San Francisco with the Clift Hotel and London with the St. Martins Lane Hotel and the Sanderson Hotel, all designed by the prolific Starck.

 NASDAQ: $MHG IPO

 In June 2005, Schrager sold most of his stake in Morgans Hotel Group to launch the Ian Schrager Company.
 Despite stepping down as Chair and CEO, he retained $4 million in consultant pay and perks through end of 2007.

 On Valentine's Day 2006, $MHG IPO'ed in a $360 million-target raise underwritten by Morgan Stanley, with Schrager cashing in his remaining 450,000 shares for another $9 million.
-Lance Armstrong served as a Board Member at IPO, and Morgans Hotel Group was a publicly traded company on NASDAQ for over a decade.
+Lance Armstrong served as a Board Member at IPO.
+Morgans Hotel Group was a publicly traded company on NASDAQ for over a decade.

-2013: Ron Burkle vs. Alfred Taubman/Sothebys heir proxy war
+2013-2014: Ron Burkle vs. Alfred Taubman

-In 2013, there was the end of lawsuit regarding a proxy war for Morgans control between two billionaire interests:
+2014 saw the end of a legal proxy war for MHG control between two billionaire interests: